Search for Periodic Variability in $\gamma$-ray Blazars Using \textit{Fermi}-LAT: Correction and the Calibration of the Test Statistics

 A complementary approach to determine $P$ is to perform Monte Carlo simulations \citep[see, e.g.][]{cumming_indep_freq}.
 Following this method, we estimate $P$ by computing the discrete Fourier transforms (DFTs) of $10^{8}$ simulated LCs using the technique of \citet[][]{timmer_koenig_1995}.

-The distribution of PSD powers is that of a $\chi^{2}$ with two degrees of freedom, which can be used to compute the local significance for each PSD.
-The global significance is computed from the distribution of the highest peak PSD powers for the $10^{8}$ simulated LCs.
+The distribution of PSD powers is that of a $\chi^{2}$ with two degrees of freedom, which can be used to compute the ``local significance'' for each PSD.
+The ``global significance'' is computed from the distribution of the highest peak PSD powers for the $10^{8}$ simulated LCs.

 To reduce the effects of both red noise leak (transfer of power from low to high frequencies that can conceal a PSD) and aliasing (that can flatten the low-frequency PSD), the LCs are oversampled \citep{psresp_uttley} by a factor of 10 (for a total of 1440 time bins).
-Then, the steps above are repeated for each over-sampled PSD, searching it and extracting the power of the highest peak that lies within the 100 frequencies of interest.
+Then, the steps above are repeated for each over-sampled PSD, searching it and extracting the power of the highest peak within the 100 frequencies of interest.
 Finally, we calculate the experimental global and local significance for the over-sampled case (see blue curve in Figure \ref{fig:trials}).

-We select the $P$ to correct the local significance $\geq4\sigma$ to correct precisely the results of the high-significance candidates.
-Figure \ref{fig:trials} shows that adopting $P=35$ gives the best agreement with the over-sampled analysis for the relationship between the global significance and the local significance.
-Consequently, we choose $P=35$ for this work, resulting in a trials factor of 12,285 ($351 35$).
-The resulting global significances for the high local significances are: \begin{enumerate}[label={[\arabic*]}] \item $\approx$3.5$\sigma$ for a ``local significance'' of $5.5\sigma$ \item $\approx$2.8$\sigma$ for ``local significance'' of $\approx$5$\sigma$ \item $\approx$1.8$\sigma$ for a ``local significance'' of $\approx$4.5$\sigma$ \item $<$1$\sigma$ for ``local significance'' $<$4.5$\sigma$. \end{enumerate}
+We select the $P$ to correct the ``local significance'' $\geq4\sigma$ to correct precisely the results of the potential high-significance candidates.
+Figure \ref{fig:trials} shows that adopting $P=35$ gives the best agreement with the over-sampled analysis for the relationship between the ``global significance'' and the ``local significance''.
+Consequently, we choose $P=35$ for this work, resulting in a trial factor of 12,285 ($351 35$).
+The resulting ``global significances'' for the high test statistics are: \begin{enumerate} \item $\approx$2.8$\sigma$ for test statistics of $\approx$5$\sigma$ \item $\approx$1.8$\sigma$ for a test statistics of $\approx$4.5$\sigma$ \item $<$1$\sigma$ for test statistics $<$4.5$\sigma$. \end{enumerate}

+To evaluate the influence of $P$ (number of independent frequencies) on the ``global significance'', we perform a test.
+In this test, we fix the $B$ and vary $P$ to observe how it affects the ``global significance''.
+We use PG 1553+113 as a benchmark, which has a ``local significance'' of 4.5$\sigma$, corresponding to a ``global significance'' of $\approx$1.8$\sigma$.
+The resulting ``global significances'' for this``local significance'' are: